-Be sure to research what kinds of documents will be needed to open a bank account.
-Documentation requirements vary depending on the type of business.
-Corporations will need more documentation than a sole proprietor.
-In fact, sole proprietors are considered more like a consumer, so required documents should be minimal.
-A tax ID and social security number are generally all you need.
-Corporations need more documentation – including articles of incorporation and a certificate of good standing with the state.
+Documentation requirements for a business bank account vary depending on the type of business.
+Sole proprietors are considered more like a consumer, so required documents should be minimal: A tax ID and social security number are generally all you need.
+Corporations, however, need more documentation, including articles of incorporation and a certificate of good standing with the state.